agentmodels/agentmodels.org/chapters/5e-joint-inference.md

 ---
 layout: chapter
 title: Joint inference of biases and preferences II
-description: Explaining temptation and pre-commitment using either softmax noise or hyperbolic discounting.
+description: Explaining temptation and pre-commitment using softmax noise and hyperbolic discounting.

 ---